claudiob83/developers/oauth.md

 https://api-sandbox.allthings.me/auth/authorize?client_id=xxxxxx&response_type=code&redirect_uri=https%3A%2F%2Fwww.example.com
 ```

-As MicroApps usually run inside the context of the Allthings app, the user is
+As Micro-Apps usually run inside the context of the Allthings app, the user is
 already authenticated at this point.
 If not, the user is redirected to a login
 form.

 After the user is authenticated, Allthings prompts the user to authorize your
-MicroApp to access their data.
+Micro-App to access their data.
 The user can accept or decline your app and also
-define the scope of data access for your MicroApp.
+define the scope of data access for your Micro-App.

 **Notice**
 > If the user has already authorized your app, this step is skipped.